mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-07-04-make-it-fast.md

 # Macro vs Micro Issues

 Sometimes your issue is a tiny but Very Bad SQL query running in a component.
 Sometimes it's a perfectly _good_ SQL query but it's being run by 40 threads in 30 parallel application instances.
-Be mindful of this difference.
+Be mindful of this difference: look at the code but be aware of the wider architecture.

 (Like I said, it's still always the database...)